dials/dials/doc/sphinx/documentation/tutorials/3DED/Biotin.rst

 * Raw data for biotin can be downloaded from |biotin|
-* Data were collected with a Glacios TEM and a CETA-D camera using Leginon by the continuous rotation method.
+* Data were collected with a Glacios TEM and a CETA-D camera using Leginon, by the continuous rotation method.
 * Information about Leginon [1]_
 * Information about the sample and data collection [2]_
 * Final structure deposited in CCDC: